neuro4ml/neuro4ml.github.io/Week_0/1-Why_Neuroscience.md

 As the name suggests, this course is intended for people with a background in machine learning who want to learn a bit about neuroscience.
 It runs in person at Imperial College London, as well as being freely available online.

-So let’s start by talking about why you should be interested in neuroscience.
+So let's start by talking about why you should be interested in neuroscience.

 ## Neuroscience ❤️ Machine Learning